-Quiche: An French Classic That Originated in Germany
+Quiche: An French Classic from Germany

 In the United States, Quiche is a popular easy to make breakfast dish.
 However, as time evolved, Americans started adding their own take to it—using chicken, beef, spinach, and more.
 Today, Quiche isn't only for breakfast.
 It's fantastic for lunch, dinner, parties, and so much more that can be served in many ways with many different accompaniments.